github/GitHub-for-Startups-HQ/Partner Assets.md

 **Offer:**
 - Up to 20 seats of [GitHub Enterprise](https://github.com/pricing), free for one year (50% off year two).
-- {NEW} Up to 20 seats of [GitHub Advanced Security](https://resources.github.com/contact/security/), 50% off for one year (25% off year two).
+- Up to 20 seats of [GitHub Advanced Security](https://resources.github.com/contact/security/), 50% off for one year (25% off year two).

-  * If you’re interested in Advanced Security, reach out to startups@github.com as it’s not yet published.
+  **If you’re interested in Advanced Security, reach out to startups@github.com as it’s not yet published.**

 **Eligibility:** Must be a portfolio company, Series A or earlier, and new to each offer.